Japanese Art Styles: Traditional & Modern Japanese Art

 Japanese Koi Art

 The word koi means “carp” in Japanese.
-A recurring symbol of Japanese culture, the fish symbolizes good fortune as well as perseverance, and strength (due to its habit to swim against the current and resist the flow of water).
+A recurring symbol of Japanese culture, the fish symbolizes good fortune, perseverance, and strength due to its habit of swimming against the current.
+Frequently featured in traditional Japanese art and folklore, koi remain a popular symbol in Japanese-inspired artwork today.

 Koi Fish Poster by KucingKecil Sofia